Activision Blizzard doesn’t respond to Raven Software union recognition request by workers’ Tuesday deadline

 On Monday afternoon, 23 Raven Software quality assurance testers were pulled into a meeting with human resources for an “Update to QA.”
 The employees were all testers who had received promotions to become full-time employees last December.
 Management told them they would be split into various departments across the studio, including animation, art, audio, design, engineering and live operations production.

-Both the meeting with quality assurance testers and an ensuing five-minute studio-wide meeting were led by studio head Brian Raffel, who did not mention unionization.
+Both the meeting with quality assurance testers and an ensuing five-minute studio-wide meeting were led by Raffel, who did not mention unionization.
 John Obligato, human resources partner at Activision and Raven’s primary human resources contact, sat in on both meetings, chiming in at times and saying “some testers may excel” and “we want to make sure we’re developing career development paths.”
-Activision Blizzard did not return a request for comment about the two meetings.

 It is unclear what impact the reorganization will have on workers’ unionizing efforts according to labor lawyers.